 If you are having a planned c-section, your doctor will give you a list of things to be done before going to the hospital.
 One of the items is to shower with a special body wash to help sterilize your body.
-Another is to not have anything to eat or drink for so many hours before hand, but if you’re like me, this won’t be a problem because you will be too nervous to eat!
-Then you have the choice (or at least I had the choice) to use an enema.
+Another, is to not have anything to eat or drink for a set number of hours before hand.
+If you’re like me, this won’t be a problem because you will be too nervous to eat!
+Also, you will have the choice (or at least I had the choice) to use an enema.
 I did choose to use one, but I honestly have no idea what went on behind the curtain during the procedure, and I don’t care to!

-After the anesthesiologist finished, the nurse helped me lay on my back, and then put inflatable boots on my legs/feet.
+After the anesthesiologist finished, the nurse helped me lie on my back, and then put inflatable boots on my legs/feet.
 These boots are meant to reduce the risk of blood clots.
 Once they were on, I had to put my arms straight out.
 Not sure why they do this, but I had to stay that way through the surgery.
 Once I was settled in this position, they pulled the curtain up, and gave me some blankets to keep me warm.
-I was also given a catheter at some point, but it must have happened after the curtain was put up.
+I was also given a catheter at some point, but it must have happened after the curtain was up.

-The last thing they did before letting my husband come in was check to make sure the spinal block was working.
-The doctor would pause and then ask me if I could feel anything.
-She did this a few times.
-I said I didn’t feel anything, to which she replied, “okay good, because we were pinching you with pliers!”
-So it’s a good thing I didn’t feel anything, haha!
+The last thing they did before letting my husband come in, was check if the spinal block was working.
+The doctor asked me a few times if I could feel anything.
+When I replied that I couldn’t, she said, “okay good, because we were pinching you with pliers!”
 After that, they finally let my husband come in!

-He was by my head until little man arrived.
+Hubby stayed by my head until little man arrived.
 We couldn’t see anything, but our doctor told us that he not only peed, but he kicked her twice!
 Sounds about right!
-Then once he was out, they lifted him over the curtain for us to see, and my husband was allowed over when they weighed him.
-Once little man was all wrapped up, my husband brought him over to me!
+Once he was out, they lifted him over the curtain for us to see, and my husband was allowed over when they weighed him.
+When little man was all wrapped up, my husband brought him over to me!
 He was perfect!

-Now, this last part is a little blurry because I was so overwhelmed that little man was finally here, so I had to ask my husband to help me recount the details.
-Hubby and little man stayed by my side the whole time that I was being put back together!
-Then they removed the curtain and moved me onto a bed.
-Little man was given to me as soon as I was situated on the bed.
-I still had no feeling from the waist down.
-It didn’t take that long for it to come back though.
+I still had no feeling from the waist down, but it didn’t take too long for that to come back.
 I was wheeled back to my room, and we were able to spend some alone time with little man.
 During this time, the catheter stayed in and the inflatable boots stayed on.
 Both of these were taken off/out later that day.
-I have talked to some women that really hated the booted, but I personally loved them; the pressure is awesome!
+I have talked to some women that really hated the boots, but I personally loved them; the pressure is awesome!
 Unfortunately, I also apparently threw up at some point during this time, but have no recollection doing so!
 Not sure if it was a side effect from the spinal block, or from being moved after surgery.
 Either way, I’m glad I don’t remember, haha!

 One final note.
 I’ve have talked to several moms that have had c-sections and they have told me that they feel inadequate or regretful because they didn’t/were unable to deliver their baby naturally.
 To them, and to you, I say this: wear your scar proudly!
 We fought our own battle!
 It may not have been the intended way, but who cares!
 Our babies are here, and that’s all that matters!